 The Counseling Center supports students in their university experience by offering free counseling services to those enrolled in a degree-granting program at AUM.
 Services provided by the center are designed to promote self-awareness, enhance positive development in behaviors, feelings and relationships and address difficulties which impede daily life satisfaction.
 Students seeking counseling from the Auburn Montgomery Counseling Center will be met with confidentiality, acceptance, trust and respect by a trained licensed professional credentialed by the state of Alabama.
-The counseling process can be initiated by the student or through referral via teacher, family member, friend or professional in the community.
+The counseling process can be initiated by the student or through referral via a teacher, family member, friend or professional in the community.
 The choice to begin, continue or terminate counseling is left to the student.
-Walk-ins are welcomed and appointments are encouraged, 334-244-3469.
+Walk-ins are welcomed and appointments are encouraged.
 The center is located in room 319 of the Taylor Center.
-Office hours range Monday through Friday 8 a.m. - 5 p.m.
-For after hours Counseling Center emergency care please contact Campus Police at 244-3424.
+Office hours are Monday through Friday, 8 a.m.-5 p.m.
+Extended hours available upon request at 244-3469.
+Afterhour emergencies should be directed to Campus Police at 244-3424.
 Center Services include:

-- 1. Individual counseling services by a licensed professional counselors for students experiencing interferences or challenges which impede daily functioning in personal, social and/or academic environments. - 2.
-Outreach programs focusing on prevention, education, information and skill development. - 3.
-Administration and review of the Student Success Battery (SSB), an academic battery that promotes self-understanding and development of skill in the area of educational enhancement. - 4.
-Crisis intervention. - 5.
-Consultation and referral services.
+- Individual and group counseling services, designed to address challenges which impede positive daily life functioning in personal, social and academic environments

+- 2. Outreach programs focusing on prevention, education, and skill development

+- 3. Assessment

+- 4. Crisis intervention

+- 5. Consultation and referral services

-■ Learning Center and Instructional Support Lab AUM offers free tutoring in mathematics, English, English as a Second Language and in writing across the disciplines, as well in biology, chemistry and physics.
+■ Learning Center and Instructional Support Lab

+AUM offers free tutoring in mathematics, writing in all courses across the disciplines, English as a Second Language as well in statistics, accounting, biology, chemistry, organic chemistry, anatomy and physics.